Eschatologue/CM_wiki/docs/option/feat/feat-general/hb.md

 When you take the Attack action and attack with melee weapon that has the :weapon-prop-finesse: **Finesse** property, you can choose to deal either :dmg-slsh: **Slashing** or :dmg-prcg: **Piercing** damage.

 **Fleuret**
-The first creature you hit on your turn has :d20-disadv: **Disadvantage** on any attack against you until the start of your next turn.
+The first creature you hit on your turn has **:d20-disadv: Disadvantage**{ .d20 } on any attack against you until the start of your next turn.

 ---